CompNet/MultiplexCentrality/README.md

 If you also want to perform the comparison, note that the other multiplex measures need to be processed first, using any tool you think is appropriate.
 For our article, we used [MuxViz](http://muxviz.net/), an open source tool by Manlio De Domenico.
 Note his [personal Web page](http://deim.urv.cat/~manlio.dedomenico/data.php) additionally proposes many multilayer networks to play with.
 When placing new data in the data folder, be sure to respect the same organization and file formats than the networks already present.
-Finally, you need to add the appropriate information regarding your new networks at the beginning of the `main.R` script.
+Finally, you need to add the appropriate information regarding your new networks in the `data.R` script (and possibly comment the ones you do not want to process).

 # Dependencies